fkautz/zt.dev/content/readme.md

 Additionally, Frederick is a strong advocate for empowering patients' ownership of their health data and democratizing healthcare research.
 He has pioneered Federated Learning and privacy-preserving technologies, which enable multiple organizations and patients to collaborate without exposing sensitive data to each other.

-As a leader in the industry, Frederick co-chairs the CTA ANSI/CTA-2114: Mitigating Cybersecurity Threats in ML-Based Systems Committee.
+Frederick co-chairs the CTA ANSI/CTA-2114: Mitigating Cybersecurity Threats in ML-Based Systems Committee.
 He leads multiple cross-organizational teams to develop industry standards for security and privacy in Machine Learning.

-Frederick's exceptional leadership skills and expertise make him a valuable addition to any organization.
-He is continuously advancing the industry and pushing for innovation, making him a crucial player in Cloud-Native environments and beyond.
+A summarized set of significant contributions include:

 * Co-Chair KubeCon + CloudNativeCon NA 2022, EU 2023, NA 2023
 * Co-Author of CNCF Cloud Native Security White Paper